The Centennial Museum Society of Canmore was officially formed on January 10, 1984.

 The Society operates the Canmore Museum & Geoscience Centre and the NWMP Barracks Provincial Historic Resource.

 The Society was originally formed as a result of the 1983 Centennial celebrations in Canmore.
 A group of dedicated local individuals created a display of photographs and artifacts in the old Canmore school.
-The Society had no home until 1988, when it moved into the building that now houses Tourism Canmore.
+The Society had no home until 1988, when it moved into the building that now houses Canmore Business & Tourism.
 At that time the focus was on the human heritage and history of Canmore.
 In 1998, the Geoscience Centre was added to celebrate the unique geological aspect of Canmore, and the name of the Museum was changed to reflect that addition.
 In 2004, the Museum was invited by then mayor, Glen Craig, to be a tenant in the new Town of Canmore Civic Centre.
-The Society continues to oversee the Museum’s operations and pursue its mission: to tell the stories of our mountains and our communities to you!
+The Society continues to oversee the Museum’s operations and to pursue its mission: to tell the stories of our mountains and our communities to you!

 In 2009, the Society celebrated its 25th anniversary with an exhibition of more than 100 artifacts reflecting the range of subject areas represented in the Museum’s collections, including mining and sports memorabilia, Olympic artifacts and textiles, and maps, books and photographs.
 In addition, a 25th Anniversary celebration and fundraiser was held at the NWMP Barracks.